jrasero/Predicting-icns/README.md

 ## Description:
-Code written in python and used for downloading and preprocessing the data and generating results and plots of the work that can be found in the link...
+Code written in python and used for downloading and preprocessing the data and generating results and plots of the work that can be found in the link:https://doi.org/10.1101/259077

 ## Software Requirements: